devrel-kr/I18N-For-Beginners/README.md

 # I18N-For-Beginners
-Internationalization for Microsoft Beginner series and other documents
+Internationalization for Microsoft Beginner series and other documents.